Hidden Minima in Two-Layer ReLU Networks: thm:type_iso

 Initial terms of Puiseux series of type I and type II minima were given in previous work \cite{ArjevaniField2020,arjevanifield2021analytic,arjevani2022annihilation}.
 However, as mentioned in the main text, higher order terms are required for the computation of $O(d^{-1/2})$-eigenvalue terms.
-The extended list of Puiseux terms for type I and II is given below.
 By the orthogonal symmetry of the Gaussian distribution, results hold for any $T$ determined by a matrix in $O(\RR^d)$.
 For simplicity, assume $T=I$.
 Further simplification is given by a straightforward reduction used in \cite{arjevanifield2021analytic}: the object of study being the loss landscape, rather than optimization processes, we may set as ones the second layer of weights, $\ba$ and $\bb$, for the critical points considered without loss of generality.